Bard

 Lover’s Ballad

-Further, until the creature spends this bardic performance die, it regain additional hit points each time it regains hit points equal to your Charisma modifier.
+It can regain additional hit points whenever it regains hit points equal to your Charisma modifier.

 Emotional Strain